orijtech/sqlcommenter-website/content/node/sequelize/_index.md

 }
 {{</highlight>}}

-or by `npm install` as per:
+and then run `npm install` to get the latest version or

 {{<highlight shell>}}
-npm install @sqlcommenter/sequelize
+npm install @sqlcommenter/sequelize --save
 {{</highlight>}}

 ### Usage